AOSC-Dev/systemd-boot-friend-rs/README.md

 systemd-boot-friend init
 ```

-You can also manually choose the kernel you would like to install.
+You can also manually select the kernel(s) you would like to register as boot
+entry(s).

 ```bash
 systemd-boot-friend install-kernel